Art-Invis/Database_Labs/README.md

-# Database Systems Project 📊
+# Database Lab Works 📊

 This repository contains the implementation of a relational database system using MySQL and Flask, covering various aspects of database design, querying, back-end development, and stored programs.